GCT Featured Articles

 More current definitions of urban planning include socioeconomic issues, sustainable development goals, conservation of wildlife habitat, an emphasis on green spaces, and efforts to manage urban environmental issues.
 Modern urban planning is conceived much like a business plan; where potential revenue, environmental attributes, and socioeconomic concerns, are prioritized in order to attract private, and government investments.

-Public mass transit is a useful means for illustrating potential revenue increase in the urban planning process.
+Public mass transit is a useful means for illustrating potential revenue increases in the urban planning process.
 Areas of an urban environment that are developed closely with access to mass transit see increases in business development and employment opportunities; helping to create productive urban city centers.

 A sustainable city incorporates sustainable mass transportation into urban planning; thus addressing environmental, social, and economic concerns.
 The best modern urban plans develop mass transit around areas that offer a high concentration of employment potential; creating busy urban centers of job growth, economic vitality, and a thriving local economy.
 Prioritizing sustainable mass transit in urban planning for inner cities, as well as suburbs, also addresses social justice issues; by boosting cities' economies regardless of the socioeconomic status of the given area's residents.

 Central to sustainability efforts for any city are substantial waste management measures, also considered 'resource management'; like food waste, wastewater, and other municipal waste management.
 Waste can also be used as a vital resource for a city.
 For example, waste from restaurant kitchens and small businesses, as well as other municipal waste, in combination with agricultural waste streams from farms, can be transformed into energy sources (as in various waste-to-energy - W2E technologies).